British Rail Class 82: Design

-Power was delivered to the locomotive via overhead catenary, which was always energised at 25,000 V AC.
+Power was delivered to the locomotive via overhead catenary, energised at 25,000 V AC.
 However, the main transformer, which was normally operated with the four windings in series, could be operated at 6.25 kV AC with the transformer windings in parallel.
 This voltage was intended to be used where limited clearances gave concern over use of the higher voltage arcing onto lineside structures, especially those made of cast iron.
 Since the clearances were found to be adequate, the lower voltage-connections were locked out of use.
 The pantograph was raised using pressurised air, power for which was provided via the battery-powered auxiliary air compressor.

 The locomotive body was largely composed of aluminium and resin-bonded fibreglass.
 The main transformer was housed within a centrally mounted power compartment, within which the rectifiers and their cooling apparatus set at one side and the transformers' oil-cooled radiator at the other.
 A narrow corridor ran alongside the power compartment, enabling train crews to move through to reach either cab of the locomotive.
 Various pieces of auxiliary equipment were installed along the walls of this corridor, including the battery charging frame and the l.t. equipment frame.
 Between the power compartment and the cabs at either end were insulated bulkheads, upon which equipment such as the four traction motor blowers and brake apparatus were fixed.
 Climate control within the power compartment was heavily regulated, with space heaters present to pre-heat the rectifiers to operating temperature, and numerous air-driven fans that maintained steady airflow towards vents set into the locomotive's roof.